Our Flourish Curriculum

 Children in Little Whittle Pre-school begin phonics learning phase 1; they learn to orally blend and segment words.
 If a child is ready, they learn the first sounds within phase 2.
 Children in the Pre-school will, from time to time, do phonics activities alongside children in Reception class.

 We have purchased a reading scheme, Phonics Bug, in which 100% of the words can be decoded for pupils working within and including phonic phase 5.
 Staff work hard to ensure the books children are given match their phonic development.
 Children bring home a book for adults to read to them and children are expected to read their phonics readers regularly at home as well as at school.
-Children can access Phonics Bug books online as well as bringing home real books.
+Children can access Phonics Bug books online as well as bring home real books.

 Bug Club reading books have been purchased for children across the school and these may be accessed online through the electronic version of the scheme.
 Not all of these books are decodable.
 Children are also encouraged to enjoy library time, taking books to read and share at home.
 We ask that these are returned regularly so that they can be changed for new library books.